 A Style dialog box opens with display options.

 Change the appearance of the display.
-For example, select white for the display color and axes background color (icons with a pitcher).
+For example, select white for the Figure color and Axes color background (icons with a pitcher).

-Select black for the ticks, labels, and grid colors (icon with a paintbrush).
+Select black for the Axes color ticks, labels, and grid colors (icon with a paintbrush).

 Change signal line colors for the Sine Wave to blue and the Integrator to red.
 To see your changes, click OK or Apply.